 Endless beaches, timeless ruins, welcoming people, oodles of elephants, rolling surf, cheap prices, fun trains, famous tea and flavourful food describe Sri Lanka, we have created the perfect itinerary for you and your male friends and partners.
 As you know mostly our trips are women only however this trip is open to men also.
 We know some of you don’t want to spend New Years without them!
-I however will be flying solo and also encourage other women sans male partners to attend too.
+I however will be flying solo and also encourage other male and female solo travellers to attend too.

 So Much in So Little …